MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-deploy-infopath-form-templates-with-code.md

  **Notes**
 - To digitally sign a form, you must have an authenticated code signing certificate installed on your computer.
 To acquire such a certificate, you must contact a certification authority or your network administrator.

 - If you need to make changes to the form after publishing, you must repeat the procedure and re-sign the form template.
 This is because altering the form invalidates the digital signature.
-During the development of a form that requires full trust permissions you can use the procedure described in [How to: Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md) to register the form template on your local computer.
+During the development of a form that requires full trust permissions you can use the procedure described in [Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md) to register the form template on your local computer.

 ## Configuring .NET Framework Security Settings